What is PCOD Problem in Females?

 There’s no single definitive cause of PCOD.
 It can be a mix of various factors that leads to this disorder in women.
 Here’s a detailed breakdown of the multiple factors causing PCOD:

-5. Medications : Overuse of certain over-the-counter (OTC) medicines can cause hormonal disorders in women, causing PCOD.
+5. Medications: Overuse of certain over-the-counter (OTC) medicines may cause hormonal disorders in women, causing PCOD.
+However, there is no clear evidence that over-the-counter medications cause PCOS.
+Hormonal imbalance in PCOS is primarily related to genetic and metabolic factors.

 What are the Symptoms of PCOD in Women?